cardioailive1/womens-cvd/README.md

 FMD).
 One Express server exposes a **FHIR R4** + **HL7 v2** API *and* serves the compiled **React** client, with the technical controls that support HIPAA / SOC 2 / FDA-SaMD / ISO programs.

-> ⚠️ **Read this first.** This is a demonstration/reference platform.
-The risk engine is a *transparent,
-> rules-based* scaffold — **not** a validated diagnostic model and **not** an FDA-cleared device.
-All demo
-> data is synthetic.
-Software alone is never "HIPAA compliant," "SOC 2 certified," or "FDA approved" — those
-> are organizational programs.
-See [`COMPLIANCE.md`](./COMPLIANCE.md) for what's implemented in code versus
-> what remains your organization's responsibility.

----

 ## Stack

 | Layer | Technology |